 - There are different levels of hikes in Banff for kids.
 Choose ones your kids will enjoy the most.

 - Know when to turn back.
-It’s better to turn back than to do something you aren’t knowledgeable or prepared for.
+It’s better to turn around than to continue when you’re not prepared.

 - Have a backup plan for your phone in case the battery dies.
 A portable charger is perfect for this.

-- Know that many areas don’t have cell service, so you can’t depend on it to call for help if you need it.
+- Know that many areas in Banff are too remote for cell service, so you can’t depend on it to call for help if you need it.

 - Use an app like AllTrails to download trail maps before starting a new hike in Banff.